 Jósefina Alanko

-Jósefina Alanko is a visual artist working across painting, ceramics, textile, and installation.
-Her practice explores memory, embodiment, and transformation through material processes rooted in Finnish-Karelian heritage and its mythic and oral traditions.
+Jósefina Alanko is a visual artist working across painting, ceramics, textiles, and installation.
+Her work explores absence and loss through material, memory, and the fragmented traces of bodies and histories.
+Rooted in her Finnish-Karelian heritage and its mythic and oral traditions, her practice investigates how inherited memories—both conscious and unconscious—continue to shape the present through material and form.

-Working with linen, wool, clay, sand, latex, and rope, she creates hybrid forms that sit between surface and object, painting and sculpture.
-Her work develops through repetition and variation, building a serial visual language shaped by process rather than narrative.
+Alanko focuses material expression like linen, wool, clay, sand, latex, and rope.
+She creates hybrid forms that sit between surface and object.
+Her work develops through repetition and variation, building a serial visual language shaped by process and praxis.

-Central to Alanko’s practice are soft, body-referential structures and sewn protrusions that function as pockets, membranes, or cocoon-like vessels.
-These elements introduce tension between containment and exposure, suggesting interior spaces that remain partially concealed.
-Her work engages the body not as a fixed entity, but as a porous, unstable site shaped by transformation, protection, and fragility.
+Central to her practice are soft, body-referential structures—sewn protrusions, pockets, and cocoon-like vessels.
+These forms create a tension between the visible and the invisible, containment and exposure, suggesting bodies and interior spaces that remain only partially revealed.
+Her work approaches the body not as a fixed entity, but as a porous and unstable site shaped by transformation, protection, and fragility.

 Alanko is based between Finland and Central Europe.